Why Choose Cedars-Sinai Marina del Rey Hospital for Bladder Cancer Treatment?

 Bladder cancer starts when your urinary bladder cells begin to divide without control.
 As more and more cells form, they can accumulate to develop into a tumor and slowly may spread to nearby structures and lymph nodes or to other parts of your body such as lungs, liver, and bones.
 The bladder wall is made up of several layers of different types of cells.
 Most commonly, bladder cancer starts in the innermost lining of the bladder called the transitional epithelium or urothelium.
 Once cancer spreads into or through the other layers of the bladder wall, it becomes advanced and can be difficult to treat.

-At Marina Del Rey Hospital, one of the following surgical procedures may be done to treat bladder cancer.
+At Cedars-Sinai Marina del Rey Hospital, one of the following surgical procedures may be done to treat bladder cancer.

 Few bladder cancer patients may require chemotherapy to get rid of cancer cells that persist even after surgery.